Newsflash! I love living in Montenegro. On so many levels it’s perfect for me and Raphy at this stage of our lives. It’s no surprise

 How can I become a digital nomad?

 The skillset you choose to work with should be something you enjoy doing or have a talent in.
-This is because when you’re passionate about something, it’s easier to do it all the time.
+This is because when you’re passionate about something, it’s easier to do it all the time and not get frustrated with it.